clarewest/QualityAssessment/README.md

 The following files are required in the data/DATASET directory:
 Many of these files are generated using the commands in $QA/bin/parallelize.sh

-TARGET/MODELS            : Ensure they all have a chain id.
+- TARGET/MODELS            : Ensure they all have a chain id.
 You can add the chain id "A" using the script:
                          - `$QA/bin/replace_chains.sh`

-TARGET.fasta             : sequence file
+- TARGET.fasta             : sequence file
-TARGET.fasta.txt         : sequence file
+- TARGET.fasta.txt         : sequence file
-                           - NB this is a duplicate as difference software may require either format TARGET.aln               : alignment file (from contact prediction using metaPSICOV) TARGET.metapsicov.stage1 : metapsicov output (predicted contacts) TARGET.fasta.ss2         : (for EigenTHREADER) psipred output file (predicted SS) - not the one used by metapsicov!
+                           - NB this is a duplicate as difference software may require either format
+- TARGET.aln               : alignment file (from contact prediction using metaPSICOV)
+- TARGET.metapsicov.stage1 : metapsicov output (predicted contacts)
+- TARGET.fasta.ss2         : (for EigenTHREADER) psipred output file (predicted SS) - not the one used by metapsicov!
                            - see `$QA/bin/parallelize.sh`

-TARGET.lst               : A list of model names TARGET.pcons_lst         : A list of model names including the directory TARGET.proq_lst          : A list of model names including directory and .pdb extension
+- TARGET.lst               : A list of model names
+- TARGET.pcons_lst         : A list of model names including the directory
+- TARGET.proq_lst          : A list of model names including directory and .pdb extension
                            - you can generate these using `$QA/bin/make_lsts.sh TARGET`

-TARGET.con               : predicted contact file for use in SAINT2 scoring config_TARGET file       : SAINT2 configuration file with scoring weights (ensure the paths are correct)
+- TARGET.con               : predicted contact file for use in SAINT2 scoring
+- config_TARGET file       : SAINT2 configuration file with scoring weights (ensure the paths are correct)

 Run `get_features.sh` with the relevant arguments to calculate each stage.

-## get_features.sh
+## Running get_features.sh

 Run with the flag `--help` to get help: